51r/TF-plugin-test/README.md

 cd TF-plugin-test
 ```

-3. Install the Ruby gems from the Gemfile with bundler:
+3. Install the Ruby gems(test-kitchen and kitchen-terraform) from the Gemfile with bundler:
 ```
 bundle install
 ```

 4. Build the Kitchen-CI environment:
 ```
 bundle exec kitchen converge
 ```

 5. Run the test:
 ```
 bundle exec kitchen test
 ```

 The above command will init terraform, apply the plan, test and then destroy the terraform plan.

 You should see the following output: